 Gastric Sleeve Surgeon Near You Checklist

-After the initial screening, it’s important that you plan ahead and prepare a list of questions to ask your sleeve surgeon during the consultation.
+After the initial screening, you must plan and prepare a list of questions to ask your sleeve surgeon during the consultation.
 A trusted weight loss surgeon wants you to do what’s best for you and will not pressure you into undergoing this life-changing bariatric procedure.
-Here are top questions that should help you properly plan for your sleeve gastrectomy when consulting with a gastric sleeve surgeon.
+Here are the top questions that should help you properly plan for your sleeve gastrectomy when consulting with a gastric sleeve surgeon.

 20 Questions to Ask Gastric Sleeve Surgeon Near You

 Getting clear and precise answers to your questions can benefit you make an informed decision.
 Informed patients are proven to have a significantly higher success rate after sleeve gastrectomy.

 Related Article: 7 Q&A Videos Related To The Gastric Sleeve Success Story of Laura

 1. Do I qualify for a non-invasive bariatric procedure?

 Why is this question important?
 Well, you must first find out if a non-surgical weight loss procedure may, in fact, be more beneficial and low-risk for your size, weight, and comorbidities.